-Most B2B prospects are looking to LinkedIn for business opportunities, The Linkedin stage is set for sharing content that adds value to these prospects.
+Most B2B prospects are looking to LinkedIn for business opportunities, The LinkedIn stage is set for sharing content that adds value to these prospects.
 Consider that the average decision maker reads 10 pieces of content before finalizing their purchase decision.
-Linkedin provides an opportunity to get in front of them at early stages of their buyer’s journey and help position your company as such that understands their challenges and can help them.
+LinkedIn provides an opportunity to get in front of them at early stages of their buyer’s journey and help position your company as such that understands their challenges and can help them.

-Engagement-wise, though it only accounts for about 2.5% of social shares of all content, Linkedin drives more than 25% of shares for content focused on B2B topics.
+Engagement-wise, though it only accounts for about 2.5% of social shares of all content, LinkedIn drives more than 25% of shares for content focused on B2B topics.

-Advertising - wise, LinkedIn launched a conversion tracking pixel at the second half of 2016, making it possible to launch advertising campaigns and gauge your ad’s performance beyond impressions and clicks.
+Advertising-wise, LinkedIn launched a conversion tracking pixel at the second half of 2016, making it possible to launch advertising campaigns and gauge your ad’s performance beyond impressions and clicks.

-Facebook, on the other hand, has always been the premier social media platform for consumer goods and the more ‘fluffy’ verticals such as music,video and fashion.
+Facebook, on the other hand, has always been the premier social media platform for consumer goods and the more ‘fluffy’ verticals such as music videos and fashion.
 But when it came to leads, the focus was always consumers.
 Now, Facebook is opening its advertising and content to become more business oriented.
 It’s still quite a few steps behind LinkedIn, but it’s definitely becoming a force to be reckoned with.
 With its better targeting abilities, greater traffic volumes, better variety of ad types and cost effectiveness, and more efficient optimization algorithm, it's no wonder advertisers believe it to be more efficient in terms of better Reach or CPA.

 While Facebook seems like a network that’s separate from our work lives, it really isn't.
-As with Linkedin, Facebook also offers a growing number of professional groups B2B companies can engage and position themselves in and are a great source for consulting and finding business related content and personal tips from industry influencers.
+As with LinkedIn, Facebook also offers a growing number of professional groups B2B companies can engage and position themselves in and are a great source for consulting and finding business related content and personal tips from industry influencers.

 Settling the argument with an Inbound Marketing approach